criteo/AFK/docs/docs/FAQ.md

 The job of Salt is to convert agnostic data coming from Data Aggregation API to a configuration the devices understand.
 So, the data in the NetBox CMDB and the Data Aggregation API must be completely agnostic, with nothing specific to a Network OS.

-If we do not do that, Salt could try to push a configuration which would not be appropriate for the device.
+If we did not do that, Salt could try to push a configuration which would not be appropriate for the device.

 !!! note

-    The Data Aggregation API might stop to be device-agnostic because of interface naming.
+    In the future, the Data Aggregation API might no longer be device-agnostic because of interface naming.
 More info to come.

 ## What if I have a use case which is not covered by OpenConfig?

-The rules are:
+You should follow these general rules:

-* ask yourself: is my use case really necessary?
+* Ask yourself: is my use case really necessary?
 Or can I adapt?
-* try to find a configuration which is supported by OpenConfig
+* Try to find a configuration which is supported by OpenConfig.
-* if your workflow is really a needed corner case:
+* If your workflow is really a needed corner case:
-    * do a dedicated plugin in NetBox
+    1. Create a dedicated plugin in NetBox.
-    * do a dedicated plugin in the Data Aggregation API (feature not yet available) to provide a separate custom model
+    2. Create a dedicated plugin in the Data Aggregation API (feature not yet available) to provide a separate custom model.
-    * do a dedicated state for your use case
+    3. Create a dedicated Salt State for your use case.
-    * ensure you have the necessary safeguard to avoid your configuration being removed by another state
+    4. Ensure you have the necessary safeguards to prevent your configuration from being removed by another Salt State.

 See also [Data-Aggregation-API](Data-Aggregation-API/missing-features-in-openconfig.md).